 Community Design Research is a project being led by ACD as part of long-term research effort to understand how community design education is changing around the country, and to identify best practices in the process.
 ACD is currently undertaking funded Racial Justice Research.
 We hope to help create new networks between community design educators and program directors and, ultimately, advance the field of community design by helping to strengthen the education and training of its future leaders.

-Gilad Meron (research co-director, board emeritus), Theresa Hwang (research co-director, board emeritus), Ifeoma Ebo, Josh Budiongan
+Gilad Meron (research director, board emeritus), Ifeoma Ebo, Josh Budiongan

 The Fellowship Committee's primary focus is on support and management of the Association for Community Design fellowship.
 The 9 month program for practitioners to increase their knowledge and skills in community-engaged design welcomed the inaugural group of fellows in 2019.
 The ACD Fellowship offers strategic and holistic support for a cohort of designers, planners, and other built environment professionals, in order to build their capacity in the practice community-engaged design.